Student at The University of Findlay Earns Prestigious National Scholarship

-Jamesetta Williams, a student in The University of Findlay’s Nuclear Medicine Institute (NMI), recently was awarded a 2013 Mickey Williams Minority Scholarship, a prestigious national award.
+Jamesetta Williams, a student in The University of Findlay’s Nuclear Medicine Technology Program, recently was awarded a 2013 Mickey Williams Minority Scholarship, a prestigious national award.

 Williams, of Colwyn, Pa., is pursuing a bachelor’s degree from Indiana University of Pennsylvania while completing NMI’s highly intense one-year program.
 She will receive a certificate of completion from The University of Findlay following clinical training.